Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 We recommend doing these on a soft yoga mat if you have knee problems:

-1. Get on your hands and knees, and keep your feet and knees about hip-width apart.
+1. Get on your hands and knees, hip-width apart.

 6. High-Intensity Interval Training (HIIT)